You Can Improve Your Sound By Upgrading

 I also just love that there is a much cheaper cartridge replacement stylus for the MP-200 (sold separately and more than half the price of the cartridge itself) that can be easily swapped out when the original stylus is worn out with no lengthy cartridge setup needed.

-- Great dynamic bass response.
+- It has a great dynamic bass response.

 - Plenty of detail and high-end without the harshness.